QuarkOther/GarniStationData/README.md

 Then just edit the view and press run query, if you have correctly set up the mysql input, you should see the data.

 Don't forget to save it after you are done, otherwise you will lose the changes after the restart of the grafana.

+### Additional information
+The mapping in `DataSchema.java` so as `DataWriter.java` file could be specific for your garni station, so you might need to change it.
+I recommend check the incoming data from station and change the mapping in the DataSchema file if needed.
+If you change it, don't forget to update tests.